 Some water purifiers are inserted into your water supply under your sink and some fit onto a faucet.
-Other water filters are simply pitchers or dispensers that fit into your refrigerator.
+Other filters are simply pitchers or dispensers that fit into your refrigerator.
 To help you decide on the best home water filter for you, here is a comprehensive guide.

 The Best Water Filter

-A high capacity water filter system that works by reverse osmosis.
+A high capacity water filter that works by reverse osmosis.
 It will fit under your sink and will soften your water as well as 99 percent of common contaminants.
-This means that your drinking water will be almost completely free from potentially harmful compounds including lead, fluoride, hormones and asbestos as well as bacteria, Giardia and viruses.
+This means that your drinking water will be almost completely free from potentially harmful compounds including lead, fluoride, hormones, and asbestos as well as bacteria, Giardia, and viruses.
 You will be assured of water that tastes clean and fresh and makes better hot beverages and ice cubes.
 You can be confident about using it in baby formula and it is a lot cheaper than bottled water.

 It uses several stages to remove pollutants including passing the water through an RO membrane which makes the water slightly acidic water.
-Then there is an additional stage which restores beneficial minerals to the water and raises the pH back up again so that it tastes more natural.
-The unit requires little maintenance and the see-through housing gives you a clear view of the water filter system.
+Then there is an additional stage that restores beneficial minerals to the water and raises the pH back up again so that it tastes more natural.
+The unit requires little maintenance and the see-through housing gives you a clear view of the filtration system.
 You can install this yourself in just a couple of hours under a standard kitchen sink.
 All of the required parts and full instructions are included.
 No threading of pipes is required.

 Removes 99 percent or harmful compounds and pathogens